 I recommend that my students record their lesson, at least the songs we’re working on.
 Smart phones are the best options for recording lessons if you already have one.
 Surprisingly good quality on most of them. iPhones come with a voice recorder app, Android phones owners need to download one – many are free.
 And since we’re talking smart phones, a good metronome app is essential.
 I use Tempo on my iPhone and it works great.
 Of course stand alone metronomes are available too.

 Metronomes: Steady timing is probably the hardest thing to achieve in music.
 Metronomes have been used for over a hundred years to this end.
 Once again, if you have a smart phone, you’re in luck – I use an app called Tempo on my iPhone and it works great.
 Of course, stand alone metronomes are available too – just make sure it’s loud enough!
 There is also a very cool phone app called liveBPM that will continuously measure the speed you are playing or any recordings you listen to.
 Kind of a reverse metronome.

 Slow Down software: For learning from recordings, many students like to slow down the music.
-You can do this from the Windows Media Player 9 or higher.
-There is a menu item called “enhancements” and a selection “play speed setting” that, when checked, allows slower speeds (up to half speed) to be selected without changing pitch.
-There is a dedicated program called Transcribe! that will also slow down music with much more control than the Windows Media Player.
-It also allows you to change the pitch so you can fine tune old recordings for play along, and it has a Karaoke feature that mostly removes the vocals so you can hear backup instruments better.
+I use a dedicated program called Transcribe!.
+It allows you to change the pitch so you can fine tune old recordings for play along, and it has a Karaoke feature that mostly removes the vocals so you can hear backup instruments better.
 It works on both Windows and Macs and you can save the files with all the changes. $50.
-Also popular, with the same features is The Amazing Slowdowner, which has a smart[hone version.
+Also popular, with the most of the same features is The Amazing Slowdowner, which has a smart[hone version.